CartoDB/dataservices-api/docs/developer-center/reference/05-geocoding-functions.md

 ### Street-Level Geocoder

-This function geocodes your data into a point geometry for a street address.
+These functions geocode your data into a point geometry for a street address.
 CARTO platform uses [Mapbox geocoding services](https://www.mapbox.com/) by default as the service provider for street-level geocoding.
 [Contact us](mailto:sales@carto.com) if you have any specific questions or requirements about the location data service provider being used with your account.

 **This service is subject to quota limitations, and extra fees may apply**.
 View the [Quota information]({{site.dataservicesapi_docs}}/support/quota-information/) for details and recommendations about quota consumption.